hybby/puppet_helloworld/README.md

     sed -iE "s/    .*//g" modules/helloworld/manifests/init.pp
 ```

-This will leave you with a nice blank module to pop your code into, like so:
+This will leave you with a nice blank module to pop your code into.
+Fill 'er up, like so:

 ```puppet
     # == Class: helloworld